On February 3, 2010, the Tax Court released its decision in Estate of Shurtz v. Commissioner.

-I’m a bit surprised that the IRS took this, a pure 2036 non-discount case to trial, as the evidence of a non-tax business purpose is so clear.
+I’m a bit surprised that the IRS took this pure 2036 non-discount case to trial, as the evidence of a non-tax business purpose is so clear.

 Background

-The Decedent, Charlene B. Shurtz, was an heir to a very wealthy and religious family, the Barges, (not related to El or Chico De Barge).
-The Barge’s assets primarily consisted of timberland in Mississippi.
+The Decedent, Charlene B. Shurtz, was an heir to a very wealthy and religious family, the Barges (not related to El or Chico De Barge).
+The Barge family’s assets primarily consisted of timberland in Mississippi.
 In 1993, at least 14 members of the Barge family owned separate undivided interests as tenants in common in thousands of acres of timberland, either outright or in trust.
 Even if the estate tax didn’t exist, any competent business or probate attorney would advise the family that this type of ownership is a serious mistake, fraught with risks.
-The property could be subject to the creditors of individual owners.
-Plus, the joint management of property owned by so many people is burdensome and unwieldy.
-Thus, based on an attorney’s (correct) advice, they established Barge Timberlands, L.P., a limited partnership, to operate the family timber business.
-The Decedent owned a 16 percent interest in the Timberlands LP and also 1/3 of the shares of the Corporation that served as the general partner.
+The property could be subject to the creditors of individual owners, and joint management of property owned by so many people is burdensome and unwieldy.
+Based on an attorney’s (correct) advice, they established Barge Timberlands, L.P., a limited partnership, to operate the family timber business.
+The Decedent owned a 16 percent interest in Timberlands LP and also 1/3 of the shares of the corporation that served as the general partner.

-The Timberland partnership agreement provided that the partnership would distribute 40 percent of its income each year to the partners, so that the partners would have funds to pay the taxes on their distributive share of flow through partnership income.
+The Timberland partnership agreement provided that the partnership would distribute 40 percent of its income each year to the partners, so that the partners would have funds to pay taxes on their distributive share of flow-through partnership income.

-The Decedent, along with her siblings and fellow partners were still concerned that individual family members could, due to Mississippi “Jackpot Justice,” lose their interest in the Timberland Partnership, and control of the family business.
-The various family siblings were advised the if each of them contributed their Timberland Partnership interests to a separate partnership, then that would provide better creditor protection because the distributions could be locked into the new partnership, and a creditor would not be entitled to receive anything but a charging order.
+The Decedent, along with her siblings and fellow partners, were still concerned that individual family members could — due to Mississippi “Jackpot Justice” — lose their interest in the Timberland Partnership and control of the family business.
+The family was advised that if each of them contributed their Timberland Partnership interests to a separate partnership, that would provide better creditor protection because distributions could be locked into the new partnership, and a creditor would not be entitled to receive anything but a charging order.
 In addition, the Decedent wanted to make gifts of the family timberland business to her children.

 The Doulos Family Limited Partnership

-Thus, she and her husband formed a new limited partnership, Doulos LP, in November 1996.
-The purpose of Doulos LP was to reduce the estate, provide asset protection, provide for heirs, and in this deeply religious and charitable family, “provide for the Lord’s work.”
-The Doulos LP agreement had language that restricted an outsider from owning an interest, language that was presumably absent from the Timberland LP Agreement.
-In addition, the Decedent still owned 748.2 acres of Timberland outright and in her own name only that was not contributed to the Timberland LP, which held previously jointly owned Timberland only.
+She and her husband formed a new limited partnership, Doulos LP, in November 1996.
+The purpose of Doulos LP was to reduce the estate, provide asset protection, provide for heirs, and — in this deeply religious and charitable family — “provide for the Lord’s work.”
+The Doulos LP agreement had language restricting an outsider from owning an interest, language that was presumably absent from the Timberland LP agreement.
+The Decedent also still owned 748.2 acres of timberland outright and in her name only, not contributed to the Timberland LP.

-Before the Doulos Partnership could be established though, there was a problem.
-The Decedent owned 100% of everything that was going to be transferred to the Partnership.
-Thus, she first transferred a 6.6 interest in her 748.2 acres to her husband, and then the two of them contributed their interests in the timberland, plus her interest in Timberland LP to the Doulos Partnership.
+Before the Doulos Partnership could be established, there was a problem: the Decedent owned 100% of everything that was going to be transferred to the partnership.
+She first transferred a 6.6% interest in her 748.2 acres to her husband, and then the two of them contributed their interests in the timberland, plus her interest in Timberland LP, to the Doulos Partnership.

 Over the next four years, she made a total of 26 gifts of .4 percent limited partnership interests to her children and to trusts for her grandchildren.
 Each gift was valued at $19,700 or less.
-The Doulos partnership maintained accurate capital accounts for each of its members and filed a Form 1065, a partnership tax return every year.
-The entire family actively participated in managing the Timberland LP and the Doulos LP, having annual meetings and consulting family members before any major decisions were made.
+The Doulos Partnership maintained accurate capital accounts for each of its members and filed a Form 1065 every year.
+The entire family actively participated in managing both the Timberland LP and the Doulos LP, holding annual meetings and consulting family members before any major decisions were made.

 The Decedent’s Estate

-Upon Mrs. Shurt’s death, her gross estate was valued at $8,768.05.03, with $7,674,143.03 going to trusts qualifying for the marital deduction, and according to the decision, $345,800 going to a credit shelter trust.
-Her Form 706 was filed eight months late, but as there was no tax due because of the use of credit shelter/marital deduction trusts, her lawyers were not that concerned.
+Upon Mrs. Shurtz’s death, her gross estate was valued at $8,768,055.03, with $7,674,143.03 going to trusts qualifying for the marital deduction and $345,800 going to a credit shelter trust.
+Her Form 706 was filed eight months late, but as there was no tax due because of the use of credit shelter and marital deduction trusts, her lawyers were not particularly concerned.

-The IRS argued that the full value of all of the assets contributed by the Decedent to the Doulos Partnership are included in her estate under section 2036, and not the value of the Partnership interest itself, despite the gifts of partnership interests to her children and grandchildren because the IRS contented that she retained control, use, and benefit of the assets within the meaning of section 2036 and 2035 (some of the transfers were within 3 years of her death).
+The IRS argued that the full value of all assets contributed by the Decedent to the Doulos Partnership should be included in her estate under section 2036 — not the value of the partnership interest itself — because the IRS contended she retained control, use, and benefit of the assets within the meaning of sections 2036 and 2035 (some of the transfers were within three years of her death).

 The Court’s Decision

-The decision does not state what evidence the IRS used to argue that assets should be included in the Decedent’s estate under 2036, probably because there was not much there.
+The decision does not state what evidence the IRS used to argue that assets should be included under 2036, probably because there was not much there.
 The Court pointed out that section 2036 causes property to be included in a decedent’s gross estate if three conditions are met:

 - The decedent made an inter vivos transfer of property;